nushabhat/Database-Design---Northstar-Co-op-Interview-Analytics/app/src/pages/README.md

 # `pages` Folder

 This folder contains all the pages that will be part of the application.
-Details on required numbers will be provided in the Phase 3 documentation.

-These pages are meant to show you an example of some of the features of Streamlit and the way we will limit functionality access by role/persona.
-It is not meant to represent a complete application.
+NorthStar Technologies features 4 user personas, and users are able to login as a student searching for a co-op, a student with co-op experience, a co-op advisor, or a system administrator.
+Each user persona is connected to three Streamlit pages, and we utilized some of the features of Streamlit to limit functionality access by role/persona.

 TODO: Describe the pages folder and include link to documentation.
 Don't forget about ordering of pages.